Frequently asked questions about rescue services reform

 -

-The Ministry of the Interior would guide and direct the organisation of the rescue services of the wellbeing services counties and the City of Helsinki.
-The counties and the Ministry of the Interior would hold annual negotiations to provide guidance and direction concerning the organisation of rescue services.
-In addition, an advisory board for rescue services would be established under the Ministry of the Interior.
-The ministries responsible for the guidance and direction of the wellbeing services counties would participate in the work of this board.
-Guidance and direction would be interactive and strategic in nature.
-Instead of providing detailed guidance on service provision, it would focus on the counties’ responsibility to organise services.
+The Ministry of the Interior will guide and direct the organisation of the rescue services of the wellbeing services counties and the City of Helsinki.
+The counties and the Ministry of the Interior will hold annual negotiations to provide guidance and direction concerning the organisation of rescue services.
+In addition, an advisory board for rescue services was established under the Ministry of the Interior.
+The ministries responsible for the guidance and direction of the wellbeing services counties and the counties themselves will participate in the work of this board.

 -